tarwn/lessthandot-hugo/blogs/content/posts/2012-04-24-sql-saturday-speakers-thoughts-when.md

 Scheduling is a hard task for a SQL Saturday.
-Maybe some simply do the “eenie meenie miney mo” process but when I create a schedule I try my best to meet the following guidelines:
+Maybe some simply do the "eenie meenie miney mo" process but when I create a schedule I try my best to meet the following guidelines: